meeranahmed/self-driving-car/README.md

 ## Project code structure:

-### 1. Server app:
+### 1. Server side:
 * Responsible for sending and receiving images to be processed and directions between the mobile and the car esp WiFi module.
 * Tools used:
     -   flask
     -   python

-### 2. Mobile app:
+### 2. Client app:
-* Responsible for switching between different modes and sending directions to the server in case of manual mode.
+* A Mobile application responsible for switching between different modes and sending directions to the server in case of manual mode.
 * Tools used:
     -   React js